Run Tracking (Create / Refresh / Delete)

 Reading runs (Rails)

-# Latest refresh run for a view
+# Latest run for a view

 defn = MatViews::MatViewDefinition.find_by!(name: "mv_user_activity")

-last_run = MatViews::MatViewRefreshRun
+last_run = MatViews::MatViewRun

 .where(mat_view_definition_id: defn.id)